-TO: The Administrator, Stock Option Plan Cathedra Bitcoin Inc. 320 - 638 Broughton Street

-Vancouver, British Columbia V6G 3K3

-(or such other address as the Company may advise)

-The undersigned hereby irrevocably gives notice, pursuant to the Stock Option Plan (the "Plan") of Cathedra Bitcoin Inc. (the "Company"), of the exercise of the Option to acquire and hereby subscribes for (cross out inapplicable item):

-(a) all of the Shares; or

-(b) of the Shares;

-which are the subject of the Option Certificate attached hereto (attach your original Option Certificate).

-The undersigned tenders herewith a certified cheque or bank draft (circle one) payable to " \bullet " in an amount equal to the aggregate Exercise Price of the aforesaid Shares and directs the Company to issue the certificate evidencing said Shares in the name of the undersigned to be mailed to the undersigned at the following address (provide full complete address):

-The undersigned acknowledges the Option is not validly exercised unless this Notice is completed in strict compliance with this form and delivered to the required address with the required payment prior to 5:00 p.m. local time in Toronto, Ontario on the Expiry Date of the Option.

-DATED the day of , 20.

-Signature of Option Holder
+TO:

+TO: The Administrator, Stock Option Cathedra Bitcoin Inc. 320 - 638 Broughton Street Plan Vancouver, British Columbia V6 5G 3K3 (or such other address as the Cor npany may advise) oursuant to the Stock Option Plan (the "Plan") of Cathedra Bitcoin ion to acquire and hereby subscribes for (cross out inapplicable (a) all of f the Shares; or (b) of the Shares; which are the subject of the Option Certificate atta ched hereto (attach your original Option Certificate). es and directs the Company to issue the certificate evidencing said to the undersigned at the following address (provide full complete with this form alidly exercised unless this Notice is completed in strict compliance with the required payment prior to 5:00 p.m. local time in Toronto, DATED the day of , 20 Signature of Option Holder organic of Option Holder